mysterymath/lcc6502/lcc/experiments/bitfield/README.md

 #### Result

 A struct containing a bitfield can be as small as one byte.
+LCC seems to allocate 2 bytes at a time, though.

 ### [padding.c](padding.c)